jobiols/odoo-etl/etl/README.rst

 consecutives, data synchronization between Odoo databases, joining of Odoo databases, and also cleaning data from Odoo databases.

-It was originally developed by jjscarafia at ADHOC for Odoo V8/9 the original project can be found at https://github.com/ingadhoc/odoo-etl Since 2019 the project was continued and maintained by jobiols <jorge.obiols@gmail.com> at jeo Software.

 ETL is an abbreviation for extraction, transformation and loading.
 The module usually runs in a separate database but can also be installed in the target database.

+ETL was migrated from Odoo V8/9 to V12 so it has not been tested on odoo prior odoo versions.

 There are advantages of using the ETL module such as the following:

 - Can be used by functional consultants.
 - Simple development, native Odoo methods.
 - is an Odoo module.
-- Works from odoo V12 and can read databases from odoo V8.
+- Works in most Odoo version 12.
 - Multiple uses as mentioned earlier.

 **Table of contents**